elena-kolevska/redis-bloom-filters/README.md

 # Choosing the right array size and number of functions
 There’s a lot of guessing work involved when you work with bloom filters, but at least we have a few formulas we can rely on.
-If you know the number of elements you have in a set or a projected maximum number to which it can grow (`n`) and you have established a desired probability of false positives (`p`), you can use the [calculator](https://hur.st/bloomfilter) I mentioned earlier to play with the values for `k` and `m` and decide what works best in your case.
+If you know the number of elements you have in a set or a projected maximum number to which it can grow (`n`) and you have established the desired probability of false positives (`p`), you can use the [calculator](https://hur.st/bloomfilter) I mentioned earlier to play with the values for `k` and `m` and decide what works best in your case.

 # Bloom filters in Redis
 The Redis community has been implementing their own bloom filters (`GETBIT`, `SETBIT` ftw) for many years, and for those same many years they’ve been asking for a native Redis Bloom Filter data type.
 Well, we still don’t have one but since version 4 Redis supports custom modules.
-With this big addition to Redis back in 2015 all of us got the (super)power to create our own Redis data types in high performance C!
+With this big addition to Redis back in 2015 all of us got the (super)power to create our own Redis data types in high-performance C!

 The folks at [RedisLabs](https://redislabs.com/) decided to fulfill the wish of so many users and wrote the [RedisBloom](http://redisbloom.io) module, exposing an API simple enough for beginners and powerful enough for everyone who works with large datasets and needs some tweaking and tuning.
 Without further ado, let’s look at how would you use RedisBloom: